 Upon Employee’s Return

-- The employee must be returned to the same or comparable job.
+When the employee returns from leave, they must be reinstated to the same position or a comparable one.

-- If the job no longer exists, termination with proper severance can occur.
+If the original job no longer exists, the employer may proceed with termination, provided proper severance is given in accordance with employment standards.

 Employee Notification Requirements